Enjoy my writing and art? Want to see more? Support my work on Patreon!

 First off, you are not likely to ever find a Pagan who believes in hell.
-As a Christian construct, it has no place in our faith.
-Like the Devil, it’s not something that we put any stock in.
-So, if you ask a Pagan, none of us are going to hell, because it doesn’t exist, and therefore can’t happen.
-Ask folks of other religions though, and they’ll say we’re all on a fast track to eternal damnation.
+As a Christian construct, it has no place in their faith.
+Like the Devil, it’s not something that they put any stock in.
+So, if you ask a Pagan, none of them are going to hell, because it doesn’t exist, and therefore can’t happen.
+Ask folks of other religions though, and they’ll say Pagans are all on a fast track to eternal damnation.

-This belief comes from the idea that because we don’t believe in their god we’re all evil, and evil people go to hell.
-Add to that the belief they have that we’re in league with the Devil and demons, and you may as well say we’re all just going home when we die.
+This belief comes from the idea that because Pagans don’t believe in their god they’re all evil, and evil people go to hell.
+Add to that the belief they have that pagans are in league with the Devil and demons, and you may as well say they’re all just going home when they die.

-We do not believe that we are going to hell when we die.
-Others do, but not us.
+Pagans do not believe that they are going to hell when they die.
+Others do, but not Pagans.
 Now, there are Pagans who believe in a hell-like place, but not all do.
-Pagans have a wide variety of beliefs about what happens after we die.
-Some think we simply end, others believe we reincarnate in part or in whole, others think we move on to a better or worse place, and those are just a few options.
+Pagans have a wide variety of beliefs about what happens after they die.
+Some think they simply end, others believe they reincarnate in part or in whole, others think they move on to a better or worse place, and those are just a few options.